Growing up into what would become the Tourettic Bully-Proofer.

 I grew up in Southeast Dallas, Texas.
 (That section of Dallas is known as Pleasant Grove.
 Trust me when I say it was anything but pleasant.)
 It was and still is a very rough part of Dallas.
 At this point in my life I had no way of knowing that I would grow up to become The Tourettic Bully-Proofer.

 Unbeknownst to me at the time, I had been born with Tourettes Syndrome (TS), Obsessive-Compulsive Disorder (OCD), and Attention Deficit Hyperactivity Disorder (ADHD) ( The Tourettes Trifecta).

 During the mid-1990’s I coined the phrase Tourettes Trifecta to describe my situation.
 My father was a violent alcoholic, my mother was an addict, and my brother was both.

 I Did Not Finish High School

 Now for the good stuff.
-After dropping out of high school in the eleventh grade ( The 2nd time thru.
+After dropping out of high school in the eleventh grade ( The 2nd time through.
 This is very misleading because about twenty years later it would be determined that my IQ was 141, which is genius level.)
-It turns out that I was just totally bored in high school, and did not realize it.
+It turns out that I was just totally bored in high school and did not realize it.

 So, I joined the military in the hopes of escaping the daily bullying from the neighborhood kids.
 Unfortunately, that did not go as planned.
 I was still being bullied because of the tics that are part of the trifecta.